sashastadler/crunge-notes/Notes/Adventure Log.md

 After shopping, keep walking through the city.
 [Alphonse](Characters/PCs/Alphonse%20Steele.md) asks for [Rowan](Characters/NPCs/Rowan.md) at [The Good Night](Locations/Siege%20Richesse.md#The%20Good%20Night).
 The crew spends the night partying and indulging in various pleasures.
 [Cusdakesh](Characters/PCs/Cusdakesh%20Greyskull.md) tears up the dance floor.
 [Quentin](Characters/PCs/Quentin%20Thexius.md) attempts to perform.
 [Eldrid](Characters/PCs/Eldrid%20Vannar.md) meets a serpent on the dance floor.

 Spend the night at Rowan's club.
 [Quentin](Characters/PCs/Quentin%20Thexius.md) makes beef wellington as a treat.
 We eat quail eggs with wine sauce, ~~crescent~~ croissant rolls for breakfast.
 Ask Rowan for information about [Morthos Rodani](Characters/NPCs/Morthos%20Rodani.md).
+Rowan goes to get info.

+Quentin, O.T.W.M., and Cusdakesh explore the city.
+Eugine goes to pray to Bondye.
+Alphonse?
+Eldrid?